Understanding Persuasion in Long-Running Agents: Introduction

 \paragraphb{How We Measure It. } Measuring persuasion propagation presents methodological challenges.
 Persuasion may occur prior to task execution, while the active task later competes with task instructions, tool outputs, and intermediate reasoning, potentially obscuring downstream effects.
 Moreover, LLMs are sensitive to context length and recency, complicating the attribution of behavioral changes to beliefs rather than to immediate context.
 To disentangle these factors, it is necessary to separate belief state from the timing and mechanics of persuasion.

-In controlled experiments, we show that persuasion, even when occurring in prior interactions, can influence downstream agent behavior despite the persuasive topic being task-irrelevant and final task outputs appearing normal.
+In controlled experiments across web and coding tasks, we show that persuasion, even when occurring in prior interactions, can influence agent behavior despite the persuasive topic being task-irrelevant and final task outputs appearing normal.
+We further include an extended execution setting as a controlled proxy for longer-horizon agent behavior, while treating it as an approximation rather than a complete simulation of real-world long-running deployment.
+Our contributions are as follows:

-Our contributions are as follows: \begin{compactitem} \item \textbf{Problem formulation and framing.} We introduce \emph{persuasion propagation} in agents in which task-irrelevant persuasion can affect downstream execution behavior. \item \textbf{Controlled isolation of belief effects.} We propose a controlled evaluation framework that disentangles belief state from persuasion timing: on-the-fly persuasion (real-time vulnerability during tasks), and prefilled belief conditioning (belief, disbelief, neutrality). \item \textbf{Trace-level evaluation.} We show that persuasion propagation manifests as behavioral drift not observable from final task outputs alone, motivating trace-based metrics for auditing agentic LLM behavior. \item \textbf{Empirical evidence of behavioral drift.} Across personas, tactics, and task families, we find evidence for the propagation of persuasion across irrelevant tasks. \end{compactitem}
+\begin{itemize}[leftmargin=*, itemsep=0.05em, topsep=0pt] \item \textbf{Problem formulation and framing.} We introduce \emph{persuasion propagation} in agents in which task-irrelevant persuasion can affect downstream execution behavior. \item \textbf{Controlled isolation of belief effects.} We propose a controlled evaluation framework that disentangles belief state from persuasion timing: on-the-fly persuasion (real-time vulnerability during tasks), and prefilled belief conditioning (belief, disbelief, neutrality). \item \textbf{Trace-level evaluation.} We show that persuasion propagation manifests as behavioral drift not observable from final outputs alone, motivating trace-based metrics for auditing LLM agents. \item \textbf{Empirical evidence of behavioral drift.} Across personas, tactics, and task families, we find evidence for the propagation of persuasion across irrelevant tasks. \end{itemize}